DataDog/jamf-api-client-go/CONTRIBUTING.md

 First of all, thanks for contributing!

 This document provides some basic guidelines for contributing to this repository.
 To propose improvements, feel free to submit a pull request.

+> Note: We're a small team and do our best to review PR's in a timely manner 💜

 ## Getting Started

 When building out more API client functionality it's helpful to use the [Postman Collection](https://github.com/jamf/Classic-API-Postman-Collection) provided by Jamf for testing endpoint responses and payloads.